 After visiting the temple, we started our trail towards Shivaji Maharaj Samadhi (Memorial).
-We saw the market place again and reached at Jagdishwar Temple.
+We saw the marketplace again and reached Jagdishwar Temple.
 It is big Shiva Temple with Nandi in the front.
 Entrance to the temple is from the back side.
 This temple is intact from Mughal or British attack.
 The outer court of the temple is about 128 ft. wide and 160 ft. long.
 Temple has beautiful Shiv Linga and tortoise carved on the floor.
-Behind Nandi, there is a front gate of temple.
+Behind Nandi, there is a front gate of the temple.
 By stepping inside from the front gate, you can see letters carved on the second step.
 The meaning of these words is “Hiroji Italkar is at the service of" (Shivaji Maharaj).
-If you are facing Temple then check one stone with a message carved on left side that says “This majestic building of Jagdishwar which brings happiness to all is built on the word of Shivaji Maharaj on the auspicious muhurtam in Hindu year of 1596.
+If you are facing Temple then check one stone with a message carved on the left side that says “This majestic building of Jagdishwar which brings happiness to all is built on the word of Shivaji Maharaj on the auspicious muhurtam in Hindu year of 1596.
 The architect by name Hiroji built all wells, ponds, gardens, roads, pillars, monuments and palaces.
 These will remain till the sun and moon are there in the skies”

 |Nandi outside Temple|